Comma Compliance

 How encrypted message capture typically works

 Regulators require firms to capture and retain business communications, including messages sent over encrypted apps like WhatsApp and Signal.
 The challenge is that these apps were designed specifically to prevent third parties from accessing message content.
+Until recently, the compliance industry has solved this in one of three ways:

 Each of these has trade-offs.
 Modified apps introduce security vulnerabilities and require users to change their behavior.
 Device agents create IT burden and employee friction.
 API-based capture can work well where it’s available, but doesn’t cover the channels regulators are most focused on right now.